lando/lando/docs/guides/lando-phpstorm.md

 ![screenshot](/images/drush-xdebug-phpstorm.png)

-Depending on how you have configured Xdebug to be triggered (xdebug.start_with_request is off by default) you will need to tell xdebug to start debugging the request by either setting that global option or by setting the following environment variable before your request:
+Depending on how you have configured Xdebug to be triggered (xdebug.start_with_request is off by default) you will need to tell Xdebug to start debugging the request.
+You can do this by either setting that global option or by setting the following environment variable before running your request:
 ```
-XDEBUG_SESSION=PHPSTORM
+export XDEBUG_SESSION="PHPSTORM"
 ```

 <GuideFooter />